by G.R. LeBlanc

-For me, however, the true essence of haiku has nothing to do with the syllable count, or how many lines it is comprised of.
+For me, however, the true essence of haiku has nothing to do with the syllable count or how many lines it is comprised of.
 It is more about the intrinsically calming effect of the process.

-Writing haiku urges the poet to slow down and shift their awareness to the present moment.
+Writing haiku urges the poet to slow down and shift his/her awareness to the present moment.
 It fosters an appreciation for nature and of simple everyday moments.
 While for the reader, a well-crafted haiku can linger in the heart and mind like the soothing warmth of a cup of tea.

 It is poetry for the soul and can sketch joyous, funny, as well as melancholy moments, such as Bashõ's popular autumn dusk haiku:

 Another wonderful thing about penning haiku is that it’s an ideal way to hone writing skills since strong word choice is essential when dealing with such a short form.
 There is no room to use two words if one will suffice.

 I also find deep satisfaction in sitting down for an hour and ending up with two or three completed poems.
 Now, some haiku take time to perfect, but sometimes they come through like lightning bolts; as if they were picked off the ether.

 Those moments are wonderful.

 The process of creating and submitting haiku is also short compared to most other forms of writing and is an excellent way to add a little balance and variety to your writing routine.
 It is a perfect way to acquire experience and confidence in the submission process.